Aloo Chole Recipe (Punjabi Potato & Chickpea Curry)

 Ingredients

-You can get all the ingredients to make aloo chole ki sabzi at Indian grocery stores.
+You can find all the ingredients for aloo chole ki sabzi at Indian grocery stores.

 For The Curry

-Chole (Chickpeas, Garbanzo Beans) – I make this chana aloo curry with dried chole.
+- Chole (Chickpeas, Garbanzo Beans) – I make this chana aloo curry with dried chole.
 I soak them in water for 8-10 hours and then cook them in the masala.
+You can also use canned chickpeas.
+I have mentioned how to use them in the post below.

-Whole Spices – You will need cumin seeds, cinnamon sticks, bay leaves, green cardamoms, cloves, and black cardamoms.
+- Whole Spices – You will need cumin seeds, cinnamon sticks, bay leaves, green cardamom, cloves, and black cardamom.

 For Tempering